max630/git-rehi/README.md

 Message for the merge commit follows the command, terminated with ".", like for the `comment` command.

+`merge [--ours] -c <ahash> <parent1>,<parent2>,... [<subject>]`

+Alternative way of specifying merge.
+Unlike the other format, it must not be followed by commit message.
+So it looks like `pick` and others.
+The commit message is taken from `ahash` commit.
+This is the future way, which will deprecate the previous one.

 `edit <ahash> [<subject>]`

 Like `pick`, but stops after that, allowing user to make some manual changes.